shaileshkumarcs/POS_inventory/README.md

 # POS_INVOICE And A4

-I used here PHP 7.2
+I used here PHP 7.2,

-[fpdf184] Library you can get it from here
-[fpdf] official for latest version of library
+Library you can get it from here [fpdf184] , official for latest version of library [fpdf]

 ```
 $pdf = new FPDF('P','mm',array(80, 200)); // for POS mean 3" (Inch) portrait